AUDIT Q & A’S

 Once the funds are granted, do we need to use the same quotes and suppliers we provided in our application?

-Yes, however if the supplier is no longer in existence or unable to provide the service then you must request a change of supplier in writing and attach a copy of the replacement quote.
+Yes, however if the supplier is no longer in existence or unable to provide the service then you must request a change of supplier in writing ( email audit@lionfoundation.org.nz) and attach a copy of the replacement quote.
+If TLF agrees to a different supplier/vendor, this will be communicated in writing.

 What if the grant is for wages?